-- A. For employees hired before July 1, 2012 the City will contribute up to \$300.00 per month in matching funds for all employees who participate in a City-sponsored deferred compensation program.
-Less than full-time employees will receive a proportionate benefit. - B. Classic employees hired on or after July 1, 2012 shall not be eligible for the City's contribution of matching funds for the City-sponsored deferred compensation program, but may individually participate in the deferred compensation program." - C. For PEPRA employees only, the City will contribute \$200.00 per month (no match required) for each PEPRA employee to a City sponsored deferred compensation program.
+- A. The City will contribute up to \$300.00 per month in matching funds for all Classic employees who participate in a City-sponsored deferred compensation program.
+Less than full-time employees will receive a proportionate benefit. - B. For PEPRA employees only, the City will contribute \$200.00 per month (no match required) for each PEPRA employee to a City sponsored deferred compensation program.
 Less than full-time employees will receive a proportionate benefit.